-Provision Policy Member Impact Colorado Impact Broader Economic Considerations 1 State Directed Payments limited to the Medicare published rate (House Section 44133/ Senate Section 71121) This provision would cap total directed payments to Medicaid managed care organizations at 100% of the total published Medicare rate.
+Provision Policy Member Impact Colorado Impact Broader Economic Considerations authorized under SB 21-009.
+In calendar year 2024, the number of individuals who utilized family planning and related services each month ranged between 842 to 1,219.
+Section 44133: State Directed Payments limited to the Medicare published rate This provision would cap total directed payments to Medicaid managed care organizations at 100% of the total published Medicare rate.
 There is a grandfather clause for any arrangement already approved by CMS.
 No direct impact to members.
-HB 25-1213 4 requires the State to seek federal authorization for a state directed payment up to the average commercial rate.
+HB 25-1213 requires the State to seek federal authorization for a state directed payment up to the average commercial rate.
 This provision of the bill would reduce the ability to draw down additional federal funds through a state directed payment program and may make it nonviable.
 If the state is able to gain approval, the Medicare published rate is likely lower than the average commercial rate. \$73 billion reduction over 10 years nationally for the moratorium and limits on provider fee programs.
-Cost Sharing for Expansion Population (House Section 44142/ Senate Section 71125) Beginning in Oct.
+Section 44142: Cost Sharing for Expansion Population Beginning in Oct.
 2028, expansion population adults earning more than 100% of the federal poverty level would be subject to cost sharing.
 Certain services are exempt - primary care, mental health care or substance use disorder services.
-The cost sharing cannot exceed \$35 with the total not to exceed 5% of the member's income.
-The current CO expansion population that would be subject to cost sharing is 59,976 members.
+The cost sharing The current CO expansion population that would be subject to cost sharing is 59,976 members.
 Colorado currently only charges a copay for a non-emergent emergency room visit.
 This provision would require new copays for a subset of the ACA expansion population (those over 100% FPL).
 The amount would be at the discretion of the states, so the impact is scalable.
-The copays would result in a reduction to provider payments where applicable.
-The savings from the increased costs to members and providers would accrue to cash funds and federal funds. \$13 billion reduction over 10 years, nationally.
+The copays would result in a reduction to \$13 billion reduction over 10 years, nationally.
 Because they often can't collect them, copays represent a rate cut for providers and shifts the responsibility to be made whole to the provider.
-This can have downstream impacts to safety net providers who rely on Medicaid funding and are already feeling economic pressures.
+This can have downstream impacts to safety net providers who rely on Medicaid

-$^{^{4} \ \}text{Updates to Medicaid, Colorado General Assembly, 2025 available at https://leg.colorado.gov/bills/hb25-1213}$
+&lt;sup>3 Updates to Medicaid, Colorado General Assembly, 2025 available at https://leg.colorado.gov/bills/hb25-1213